OpenVoiceOS/.github/README.md

   - `plugins`: Changes to the plugin system,
   - `localisation`: Changes to the localisation files,
   - `resources`: Changes to the resource files,
   - `release`: Everything related to the release process

+  This is an excerpt [list of predefined scopes](https://github.com/OpenVoiceOS/.github/blob/feat/shared_actions1/pccc.toml).
+This list is not exclusive, but the main system components.
+  If you have to be more specific, feel free to use submodule names or more detailed scopes.

 --------------
 ## Premises